 It should be noted that the nozzle size selection should still match the desired Extrusion Width ie. trying to print 0.8mm extrusion width with a 0.3mm nozzle will not only result in severe underextrusion, the print quality and layer bonding strength will also be poor.
 Avoid choosing an Extrusion Width greater than 1.75 times the nozzle diameter (especially with more viscous materials), and do not choose an Extrusion Width less than the nozzle diameter.

 Pointed nozzle tip geometries will result in a poorer surface finish if the Extrusion Width is much greater than the nozzle diameter, while “flat” nozzle tip geometries are more forgiving of a higher range due to the bead-forming effect the flat surface has when the material flows out of the nozzle.

 During travel moves (movement of the toolhead from one point to another without extruding material), the extruder will pull filament back from the hot end and then return to its original position at the start of the next extrusion move to reduce material leakage from the nozzle tip which can create a messy print (known as “oozing” or “stringing”).
-This behaviour is referred to as Retraction.
+This behavior is referred to as Retraction.